 - Consider opening a new email account or filtering every single incoming message about your rental property into a subfolder.

 - Take advantage of cool tools: Stay in the loop with an app that lets you track your rental homes on the go and view all the important details at a glance.
-Check out Roofsavvy, RentTracker, or Property Buddy.
+A few examples include RentTracker and Property Buddy.